alexjames/alexsmemorypalace/lifeskills/driving.md

  * Mirrors look left, top and right one
  * Tires 1/32-inch uniformed threading
  * 1 inch clearance between brake pedal and floor
  * You can horn to oncoming traffic on narrow mountain roads if you can't see ahead
+ * When school bus has lights on for kids, stop on both sides unless divider in the way
+ * Illegal to follow within 300 feet of vehicle with siren on
+ * To pass someone like a bicyclist, you change lanes and change back
+ * Illegal to follow within 300 feet of vehicle with siren on

+To pass someone like a bicyclist, you change lanes and change back

 ### Lane colors
 Yellow line, never cross unless broken